 850 Route de la Mer, P.O.
 Box 1000

 Terms and Conditions for Use of the Canadian Hydrographic Service Digital Data on the CHS Public Website

 If you would like to use digital data from the Canadian Hydrographic Service Public Website, please read this Canadian Hydrographic Service Public Website Clickwrap Agreement.
 If you agree with the terms and conditions of the CHS Public Website Clickwrap Agreement, please click on the "I agree" button.

 Notice for your safety: Please note that data obtained from this site is not suitable for navigation.
-Only official charts issued by or on the authority of the Canadian Hydrographic Service meet the requirements of the Charts and Nautical Publications Regulations, 1995.
+Only official charts issued by or on the authority of the Canadian Hydrographic Service meet the requirements of the Navigation Safety Regulations, 2020.

 Horizontal Control Point Data